 Discrimination

 Discrimination takes many forms.
-You as an employee could have been discriminated against if you have any protected characteristics, and are either directly or indirectly discriminated against, or you experience bullying or harassment in the workplace because of them.
+An employee or worker with a protected characteristics can be discriminated against directly or indirectly, or might experience bullying or harassment in the workplace because of that characteristice.

 The protected characteristics are: